 I often refer to this feel-good time as the Honeymoon Period.
 Things seem all rosey and perfect for a while, but then the good layers start to peel away and you get to the not-so-pretty meat of the situation.
 Like, going on a diet.
 Moving to a new place.
 Starting a new job.
-Starting a new blog.
 Starting a hobby.

 Danielle’s chapter inspired me to write this post, and I wanted to share the wisdom because I hope it helps you, too.

 Resistance is natural.
 Remind yourself why you started, then work to get over the hump!

 In short: when you’re feeling less than enthused about something, remind yourself why you set out to do it in the first place.
 Remember that your resistance is natural, and if you work to get over the hump, it’ll soon become a habit (only 16 days, what!).